Speaker (politics): States

 In the forty-nine states that have a bicameral legislature, the highest leadership position in the lower house is usually called the "Speaker" and the upper house is usually the "President of the (State) Senate".
-In Nebraska—the only state with a unicameral legislature—the senators elect one senator to serve as "Speaker of the Nebraska Legislature", who presides over legislative sessions in the absence of the Lieutenant Governor but retains the powers typical of other legislative speakers.
+In Nebraska—the only state with a unicameral legislature—the senators elect one senator to serve as "Speaker of the Nebraska Legislature", who presides over legislative sessions in the absence of the lieutenant governor but retains the powers typical of other legislative speakers.
 In Tennessee, the senators elect a "Speaker of the Senate" who presides over the Tennessee Senate and serves as lieutenant governor.

+Zimbabwe

+In the Parliament of Zimbabwe, the speaker is the individual elected to preside over the National Assembly.
+The speaker may or may not be a member of Parliament (MP) at the time of their election, and is elected at the beginning of each new parliament by MPs.
+However, if an MP is elected Speaker, they cease to be an MP and a by-election is called for their constituency.
+The speaker is expected to be politically impartial following their appointment.

+The President of the Senate is the presiding officer of the Senate.
+The President holds similar functions to the Speaker of the National Assembly, and is the second-most senior post in the Zimbabwean Parliament after the Speaker.
+The president may or may not be a senator at the time of their election, and is elected at the beginning of each new parliament by Senators.
+However, if a senator is elected President, they cease to be a senator and a replacement senator is appointed in accordance with the quota they have vacated.
+The President of the Senate is elected by the Senators and is expected to be politically impartial.

 Similar posts

-The presiding officer for an upper house of a bicameral legislature usually has a different title such as Chairman or President of the senate when the upper house is called a senate, but they have the same duties.
+The presiding officer for an upper house of a bicameral legislature usually has a different title such as Chairperson or President of the senate when the upper house is called a senate, but they have the same duties.
 Australia, Chile, the United States and many other countries have upper houses with presiding officers titled "president".
 In several American republics, the vice president of the country serves as the president of the upper house.
 This pattern is not universal, however.
 Some upper houses, including those of Canada, have a speaker.